Recap: Supernatural S 07 E 01 Meet The New Boss

 - We Used to Be Friends

 - Welcome Back, Traitor: When Castiel realizes he can't contain the Leviathans and comes to the Winchesters for help, Sam, Dean, and Bobby treat him awfully gently considering everything he's just done.
-It seems that despite it all, they're mostly glad to have him back in his right mind.
+It seems that, despite it all, they're mostly just glad to have him back in his right mind.